samatumb/goodhabs-policy/index.md

 # Privacy Policy

 Samat Umirbekov built the Goodhabs app as a Free app.
-This app is provided by CreamCode at no cost and is intended for use as is.
+This app is provided by Samat Umirbekov at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my app.